 Chemical Peels are a common method for refreshing the skin.
 Our chemical peels are performed or supervised by Dr. Atkins at the Atlanta Medispa.
-Many times this is a great way to address uneven skin pigmentation, acne scars (mild), fine lines and wrinkles, solar damage and large pores.
+Many times, this is a great way to address uneven skin pigmentation, mild acne scars, fine lines and wrinkles, solar damage and large pores.

-As skin represents our body’s largest organ, it is live tissue that should be treated with care.
-During a chemical peel, one should know if the patient desires a superficial chemical that will allow them to glow that weekend or one that is much deeper and the goal is to remove deep lines.
-While many times we prefer a combination of chemical peels and laser resurfacing, the patient must be educated on the downtime necessary for a good outcome.
+The skin represents our body’s largest organ; it is live tissue that should be treated with care.
+Our team will advise each patient on which chemical peel they should choose based on if they desire a superficial chemical that will allow them to glow that weekend or one that is much deeper with the goal of removing deep lines.
+Many times, we suggest a combination of chemical peels and laser resurfacing.
+The patient will be educated on the downtime necessary for the procedure that they choose.

 About Chemical Peels

 Superficial chemical peels should result in some redness with or without mild flaking.